globoglobito/Python-Guide/README.md

 ashens  ## before it was something like <__main__.Person at 0x1cdd78ede88>
 ```

-### Nevertheless, in practice we rarely do this (just because you can, doesnt mean you should).
-SO isntead the class should be initiated like this:
+### Nevertheless, in practice we rarely do this (just because you can, doesn’t mean you should).
+SO instead the class should be initiated like this:

 ```python